Kevin Newman Player Props: Reds vs. Phillies

 Kevin Newman At The Plate

-- Newman is hitting .154 with a home run and a walk.
+- Newman is batting .154 with a home run and a walk.

-- Newman has picked up a hit in three games this year (33.3%), including one multi-hit game.
+- Newman has had a base hit in three of nine games this season, and multiple hits once.

-- In two games this year, Newman has driven in a run, and in both of those games he had multiple runs batted in.
+- He has homered in one of nine games, and in 3.6% of his plate appearances.

-- He has scored a run in three of nine games so far this season.
+- He has scored in three of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.